pendo-io/pendo-mobile-sdk/pnddocs/swiftui.md

 Currently screen change events will be triggered by embeding the content of the app in `NavigationView`, `TabView`, `NavigationLink`, `ActionSheet`, `Sheets`, `PopOvers`

 ## Accessibility Support
-In case you don't add accessibility modifiers ios will generate a default ones based on the ui elements of your app.
+If you don't add accessibility labels the OS will assign default values to the UI elements in your app<br>
-We should have the support of label/identifier/hint. <br>
+Accessibility identifiers, accessibility labels, and accessibility hints are all supported and can be used by Pendo for unique identification <br>

 ## Controls support